Amoria (gastropod): Biology

 Amoria are nocturnal and prey on other gastropods and on bivalves.
 They generally inhabit areas with well sorted coarse sand.
 Some Amoria species have been noted to bite people when they are handled.
 The bite is followed by a mild sting, but no long-term effects have been noted.

 Fossil history

 The first Amoria appear in the Eocene and Late Miocene from Victoria.
 Judging from anatomical features, Amoria are close to the genus Cymbiola from which they descended in the Tertiary.
 Cymbiola are related to Tethyan species of the Late Miocene of Indonesia, Java.

 Taxonomy

-Amoria includes 20-30 species.
+Amoria includes more than 70 species, synonyms included.
 The following species have been recognized: